davidmigloz/langchain_dart/docs/expression_language/interface.md

 // Aceptamos los siguientes métodos de pago: iDEAL, PayPal y tarjeta de crédito.
 ```

-### RunnableMapFromItem
+### RunnableMapFromInput

-A `RunnableMapFromItem` allows you to output a map with the given key and the input as value.
+A `RunnableMapFromInput` allows you to output a map with the given key and the input as value.

-You can create a `RunnableMapFromItem` using the `Runnable.getMapFromItem` static method.
+You can create a `RunnableMapFromInput` using the `Runnable.getMapFromInput` static method.

-When you call `invoke` on a `RunnableMapFromItem`, it will take the input it receives and returns a map with the given key and the input as value.
+When you call `invoke` on a `RunnableMapFromInput`, it will take the input it receives and returns a map with the given key and the input as value.

 It is equivalent to: